Matt-Maree/Catechol-Benchmark-Hackathon/README.md

    - Output post-processing:
       - All predicted yields are clipped at a minimum value of 0 (negative yields are chemically impossible)
-      - If the sum of the three yields exceeds 1, the values are rescaled so that their sum equals 1 (combined yield of material greater than 1 is chemically impossible)
+      - If the sum of the three yields exceeds 1, the values are rescaled so that their sum equals 1 (a total yield of above 1 is chemically impossible)

    - Model optimization:
       - Hyperparameters for all models, both single-solvent and multi-solvent, were tuned offline using GridSearchCV on a cross-validation subset